 Some podcast creators have neglected the importance of an RSS feed or a Rich Site Summary feed.
 In the modern world, a lot of creators prioritize social media networks over RSS feeds.
 However, RSS feeds are still very relevant.

-Both PodOmatic and SoundCloud implement the use of an RSS feed to share their audio files.
+Both PodOmatic and SoundCloud (see also our comparison of SoundCloud and Bandcamp) implement the use of an RSS feed to share their audio files.
 Each creator will have access to their own feed.
 They use this feed to consistently send updated content to other web services like Spotify and Apple Podcasts.

 Different Plans for Pro Users

 A lot of creators benefit from the free versions of PodOmatic and SoundCloud.
 However, those with large audiences need more storage and features to put on the best show possible.

 PodOmatic and SoundCloud have very different paid plans available for pro users to host their podcasts.

 - Pro: 100 GB bandwidth per month, 2 GB of storage

 - Pro Plus: 200 GB bandwidth per month, 3 GB of storage